Monteverdi High Speed: High Speed 375 L

-Peter Monteverdi highlighted in a sales brochure from 1972, the style of the vehicle and the outstanding performance.
+In a sales brochure from 1972, Peter Monteverdi highlighted the style of the vehicle and the outstanding performance.
 In it he described the Monteverdi High Speed 375 L as "the Coupé of today with the technology of tomorrow".

 The German magazine Auto Motor und Sport tested a high-speed 375 L with a 7.2-liter engine in spring, 1972 and determined the following performance: